yellowbean/absbox-doc/docs/source/modeling.rst

     ,"firstPay":"2022-12-26"
     ,"stated":"2030-01-01"
     ,"poolFreq":"MonthEnd"
-    ,"payFreq":["DayOfMonth",20]
-    }
+    ,"payFreq":["DayOfMonth",20]}

-if deal is `ongoing`, the difference is that in `preclosing` mode, the projection will include an event of `OnClosingDate` which describe a sequence of actions to be performed at the date of `closing`
+if deal is `ongoing` ( which has been issued ), the difference is that in `preclosing` mode, the projection will include an event of `OnClosingDate` which describe a sequence of actions to be performed at the date of `closing`

 .. code-block:: python